bacongobbler/nodejs-locomotive-boilerplate/README.md

 This will install all dependencies, and start the server.
 A small note, you may need to install dependencies for [bcrypt](https://github.com/TooTallNate/node.bcrypt.js) and
 [node-gyp](https://github.com/TooTallNate/node-gyp).
 Also, please make sure that mongoDB is running in the background.

+I'll be adding tests to this project eventually, so that the TravisCI image actually means something. ;)